 After the past couple of years of being healthy and shifting all my excess weight, my health was in great shape, or so I thought.
 We were now in early August 2014 and I knew that I had been losing weight, most of my clothes didn’t fit for a start!!
-Worryingly I had not been exercising or eating particularly well, although being a man I never said anything to anybody
+Worryingly I had not been exercising or eating particularly well!

 By mid August people were starting to say I was looking ”too skinny”, and I must admit I had thought it to myself.
-In my mans world I decided ”lets wait a couple of weeks and see how it goes” In that 2 weeks I began deliberately over eating, hoping to gain some weight back.
-I had my normal dinners, but accompanied them with 4 slices of Hovis’ finest thick cut white bread, every night, followed by a nice desert of ice cream with chocolate sauce.
+I decided ”lets wait a couple of weeks and see how it goes” In that 2 weeks I began deliberately over eating, hoping to gain some weight back.
+I had my normal dinners, but accompanied them with 4 slices of Hovis finest thick cut white bread, every night, followed by a nice desert of ice cream with chocolate sauce.
 Now with hindsight I realise how lucky I am I never put myself into a coma!!
-At a guess I would say I was taking about 600g carbs a day on board, wow that’s almost a fortnight’s worth now days!
+At a guess I would say I was taking about 600g carbs a day on board.

 End of the 2 weeks come round, jumped on the scales, same story half a stone……. lost!!!